 The annual three-day Water Festival competes with the Khmer New Year for being the most important holiday for Cambodians.

-A smaller Water Festival is held around Angkor Wat, but for the real thing you'll have to go to Phnom Penh.
+A smaller Water Festival is held around Angkor Wat near Siem Reap, but for the real thing you’ll have to go to Phnom Penh, where main celebrations are along the Tonle Sap River in front of the Royal Palace.

-The Water Festival also marks a unique natural phenomenon - the Tonle Sap river reverses the flow of its current.
-It is probably the only waterway in the world which flows in opposite directions at different times of the year.
+As one of the country’s most popular yearly celebrations, Water Festival also marks the seasonal reversing of the Tonle Sap river’s current.
+It is a unique natural phenomenon as it’s the only waterway in the world which flows in opposite directions at different times of the year.

 Full Moon brings good luck